varsha9713/SmartPlanner/README.md

 Installation Instructions:
-The librariesrequired for running the app are already included in the build.gradle(app module).Gradle sync before running the project will install all the support libraries needed.
+The libraries required for running the app are already included in the build.gradle(app module).Gradle sync before running the project will install all the support libraries needed.